Fergs32/DevilsEye/README.md

   <img src="https://user-images.githubusercontent.com/93891128/194629923-f21519bc-df46-4962-b09e-403190fe43ce.png" alt="Sublime's custom image"/></p>

-### DotDoxOfficial
+### DevilsEye

-DotDoxOfficial is a project that will collect data on the target, either it a website, a person or anything really.
+DevilsEye is a project that will collect data on the target, either it a website, a person or anything really.
 This program can help with that, it has Minecraft analysis modules, google dorking methods, email breach detector and leak finder.
 And many other unique features.

-DotDoxOfficial uses public apis, google dorking methods, and much more to gather information on the target.
+DevilsEye uses public apis, google dorking methods, and much more to gather information on the target.
 ## Screenshots

 ![App Screenshot](https://user-images.githubusercontent.com/93891128/194621604-5b811000-c45f-459d-96ad-61a2a3fb5454.png)